-1. Keep the muzzle pointed in a safe direction, where an unintentional discharge will not cause harm.

-- 2. Treat every firearm as if it were loaded. - 3.
+- 1. Keep the muzzle pointed in a safe direction, where an unintentional discharge will not cause harm. - 2.
+Treat every firearm as if it were loaded. - 3.
 Upon picking up a firearm, immediately check to see if it is loaded. - 4.
 Never give a firearm to anyone unless the cylinder or action is open. - 5.
 Never point a firearm at anyone unless compatible with departmental deadly force policy and chapter 776, F.S. - 6.
 Never leave a loaded weapon unattended. - 7.
 Always keep firearms out of the reach of children and untrained adults. - 8.
 Exercise extreme care in storing a firearm, as defined in chapter 790, F.S. - 9.
 Only an approved armorer should make repairs, adjustments, and modifications. - 10.
 Notify the instructor before class if you are taking any medication. - 11.
 No person under the influence of alcohol or drugs shall handle any firearm. - 12.
 Safety glasses and hearing protection must be worn on or near the firing line. - 13.
 No talking on the firing line. - 14.
 No food or tobacco products are allowed on the firing line. - 15.
 Never anticipate a command while on the firing line. - 16.
 Never pick up a dropped firearm, ammunition, or reloading devices unless the command is given. - 17.
 Never go in front of the firing line unless the line has been declared safe and the command has been given. - 18.
-Never draw the firearm from or return it to the holster with your finger on the trigger. - 19.
+Never draw the firearm from or return it to the holster with your finger on the trigger; the finger should be off the trigger and indexed on the frame when drawing and holstering. - 19.
 Never leave the line until the line officer has inspected your firearm and a command has been given. - 20.
 Before shooting, be sure of your target, backstop, and beyond. - 21.
 If a weapon fails to fire, keep it pointed in a safe direction and notify the range officer by raising your non-shooting hand.